Quickstart

 Prerequisites

 - The SDK installed and configured.
-See Install and How it works.
+See Install.

 - A metric in mind.
 Here: did the user